-Viral marketing is like coronavirus, you think it’s just the small flu but before long, it spreads everywhere and conquers the world.
-The only difference is that people would love to experience viral marketing, unlike the COVID-19.
+Viral marketing is like coronavirus, you think it’s just the small flu, but before long, it spreads everywhere and conquers the world.
+The only difference is that people would love to experience viral marketing, unlike COVID-19.

 Okay, jokes apart, if you are always itching for your brand/posts to spread like wildfire, we totally understand you.
 Since brands rightly want to get their identities and content in front of as many customers as possible.
 This describes why so many companies turn to viral marketing as an ability to propel themselves into social media fame.

 But does running after trends and one-off events really make sense today?
 Shouldn’t marketers just utilize social media as part of a broader marketing funnel?

 The theory of viral marketing certainly needs some re-examination as we approach a new year.
 To achieve that, we have put together this article.
 Go grab a coffee and read on to know some amazing things about viral marketing & what posting at the right time means using a social media scheduler for viral marketing.